gohugoio/hugo/content/en/methods/shortcode/Get.md

 toc: true
 ---

 Specify the parameter by position or by name.
-When calling a shortcode within markdown, use either positional or named parameters, but not both.
+When calling a shortcode within Markdown, use either positional or named parameters, but not both.

 {{% note %}}
 Some shortcodes support positional parameters, some support named parameters, and others support both.
 Refer to the shortcode's documentation for usage details.